What is an internship?

 - Internship credit through other institutions is not accepted.

-How many hours must be worked at an internship to receive one credit?
+How many hours must be worked at an internship to

 A minimum of sixty on-site hours.
 Thus, two credits require a minimum 120 hours.
 But regardless of the number of hours worked beyond sixty, a student is not required to enroll for more than one credit for a discretionary internship.
 Most summer internships are for one credit.
 The maximum is six credits per internship experience (requiring 360 on-site hours.)

-Are students required to pay tuition for internships?
+Are students required to pay tuition for

 Because internships earn academic credit, students pay tuition just as they would for a course.